digital-raven/raven/docs/user-guide.md

 not a tool for piracy.
 It is an alternative avenue for playing Switch games that allows users more versatility in how they enjoy their games.

-If you rip your own Switch keys and rip your own ROMs from Switch games you own then you will have appropriately rewarded Nintendo for their artistic efforts and will be using Yuzu in an ethically correct fashion.
+If you purchase your own Switch and only pirate ROMs from Switch games you own then you will have appropriately rewarded Nintendo for their artistic efforts and will be using Yuzu in an ethically correct fashion.